lostbearlabs/LogLlama/README.md

 ## Tips and Tricks

 * All the actions you can perform are listed in the main menu.
 These include loading and saving script files, running the script, and changing the font size.
-* All script commands are listed in the "Reference" pane.
+* All script commands are listed in the `Reference` pane.
-* If you have script text selected in the editor, then the "Run" command will run only the selected text instead of the entire script.
+* If you have script text selected in the editor, then the `Run` menu command will run only the selected text instead of the entire script.
 This makes it easy to interactively explore your log file.
-* During interactive exploration, the `clear` command can be used to reset your output.
+* During interactive exploration, a script line that just says `clear` can be used to reset your output.
+* During interactive exploration, the `Undo` menu command can be used to undo whatever line(s) of script you just ran.

 ## Contributing